 The bell tower isn’t particularly high and the views are not that mesmerizing, but it was a nice outing.

 I could see the river and the whole city stretched before me.
 The fading sunlight cast an orange spell over the Mezquita of Cordoba and the grounds of the Cathedral.
 It was certainly a different angle to see the sight!

 Where to stay in Cordoba?

-If you do decide to stay overnight in Cordoba, there are numerous options to stay.
+If you do decide to stay for more than one day in Cordoba, there are numerous options to stay.
 I only stayed at 1 place for 2 nights and it was a lovely, Andalusian style boutique hotel.
 Below you can find my top picks for Cordoba and some other inspiration on where to stay.

 As prices in Córdoba appeared to be lower than in Granada or Seville, this might be an excellent budget tip for you.

 - Hotel Maestre.
-I picked this one for the location.
+I picked this one for the location and parking on site.
 Just 2 minutes walking from the Mezquita.